Muhammad Hasan Ashtiyani: Biography

-Muhammad Hasan Ashtiyani was born in 1832 in Ashtiyan, in Markazi Province, Iran.
-His father passed away when he was at age of 3.
+Muhammad Hasan Ashtiyani was born in 1832 in Ashtiyan, in Markazi province, Iran.
+His father died when he was at age of 3.
 His mother hired a private teacher to educate him, from whom he learned basic education such as writing and reading the Quran.
 He became fascinated by theology and traveled to Boroujerd to study in a seminary.
 At the time, the seminary of Boroujerd was considered among the best.
 He learned Arabic literature and jurisprudence.
 At the same time, he participated in Sayyed Shafi Japalqi's courses who taught the religious teachings of Shia.
 Following his time in the seminary, Ashtiyani traveled to Najaf and became one of the special pupils of Shaykh Ansari.
 When he come back to Tehran he was a pioneer in teaching the innovations and points of his Master Shaykh Ansari.
 He also tried to develop the style of Ansari's school among men of religious sciences.